tianyuG/celestial-garden/README.md

 ### Macros

 - `DISPLAY_DIAG`: (Set by default) Unset this macro to disable diagnostic information over serial connection.
-- `ENABLE_OTA`: (Set by default) Unser this macro to disable over-the-air firmware updates.
+- `ENABLE_OTA`: (Set by default) Unset this macro to disable over-the-air firmware updates.

 ### Files

 - `main/main.ino`: Main Arduino file, firmware so to speak.
-- `main/hwconf.h`: Header file for automatically configuring Arduino to set its MAC and IP address (as in hardware configuration).
+- `main/hwconf.h`: Header file for automatically configuring Arduino to set its MAC and IP address (as in hardware configuration) as well as server IP address and port.
+It also has some constants relating to accelerometer settings.
-- `main/otacred.h`: Header file for storing the credential for over-the-air firmware updates (as in over-the-air credential). **This file is currently in the repo as it is private.
+- `main/otacred.h`: Header file for storing the credential for over-the-air firmware updates (as in over-the-air credential). **This file is currently in the repo as the repository is private.
 It will be removed if the repository goes public.**